planetarydev/json-sql-builder2/README.md

                             test: { $left: { $str: 'Hello World', $len: 5 } }
                         });
                     },
-                    // define the expected results of the test as Object with
+                    // define the expected results of the test with
                     // sql as String and values as Object.
 If there are no values generated, so define an empty Object values: {}
                     expectedResults: {
                         sql: 'SELECT LEFT($1, $2) AS test',